 Contact lenses are designed to improve a person’s vision, but if not used properly they can also hurt your eyes.

-A report released today by the Centers for Disease Control and Prevention (CDC) states that 1 in 5 eye infections related to contact lenses involve serious eye damage.
+A report released today by the states that 1 in 5 eye infections related to contact lenses involve serious eye damage.

 The figures were part of the CDC’s Morbidity and Mortality Weekly Report (MMWR).

 The numbers were derived from the Food and Drug Administration’s (FDA) Medical Device Report Database.